- Causes of the tcpip.sys Blue Screen Error

 If your tcpip.sys failed, you’ll find several proven ways to fix the issue below:

 In some cases, the tcpip.sys error on Windows 10 happens when different processors receive the TCP segments.
 As such, the first thing you should try to do is to reset the TCP/IP driver.
 Simply follow the steps below:

 - Press the “Windows Key + S” on your keyboard.

 - Inside the search box, type “cmd” (no quotes).

 - In the results, right-click Command Prompt and select “Run as Administrator.”

 - Inside the Command Prompt, paste the following command:

-Note: You can paste the following command if you do not prefer to assign a directory path for the log file.
+Note: You can paste the command “netsh int ip reset” if you don’t prefer to assign a directory path for the log file.